aKamrani/aKamrani/README.md

 </p>

 ## 👨‍💻 About Me
 I'm AmiR, a full-cycle DevSecOps and software engineer dedicated to making open-source technologies more accessible, empowering people through innovative solutions, and building strong communities.
-I have expertise in ML/AI and full-stack development with JavaScript and Python.
+I have expertise in ML/AI and full-stack development with JavaScript and Python - for more info google my name ✨

 ## ♾️ &nbsp;Tech Stacks